SIGHT-SEEING EUROPE -

 almost a city to itself.
 Munich’s TV tower located at the Olympiastadt,

-overlooks the Olympic stadium park from the 1972 Munich games.
-But
+stadium park from the 1972 Munich games.

-for those liking the sweaty breath-robbing thrill
+But for those liking the sweaty breath-robbing thrill

 and history of